 Tensions are high.
 The fragile peace between the humans and Fae of the city is on the verge of collapsing.
 An overworked Constabulary is barely keeping order in Carnival Row‘s world.

 The policing organization of the Burgue has the name of Constabulary.
 The precinct tasked with patrolling the area nearest the Fae-inhabited Carnival Row is Constabulary No. 6.
 Most officers of the constabulary don’t tend to have much concern for the well-being of the Fae unless they can make a quick dollar off of them in the form of bribes, with the exception of Inspector Rycroft Philostrate (Orlando Bloom).
 Murdered Fae aren’t even given the courtesy of an autopsy.
 The Constabulary won’t risk squandering resources that could be focused on human victims.
 The Constabulary, however, become very aware of the Fae whenever they commit a crime, of course.

 Carnival Row is where most of the Fae residents of the Burgue live.
 Originally a place of wonder and fascination, ‘The Row’ is now equal parts immigrant quarter and red-light district.
 Fae merchants hope to avoid bribe shakedowns from the uniformed constables.
 Street performers try to make some quick coin.
 Fae sex workers with brightly dyed hair catcall potential customers from the balconies of the Tetterby Hotel, a popular yet scandalous haunt for humans with money to burn seeking winged companions for the evening.
-The Fae residents of the Row expect the constabulary to turn a blind eye to violence committed against them.
+The Fae residents of Carnival Row expect the constabulary to turn a blind eye to violence committed against them.
 Some, like the Black Raven’s underground criminal network, have taken up their own forms of justice.

-Editor’s Note: Nerdist is a subsidiary of Legendary Digital Networks.
+Editor’s Note: Carnival Row is a co-production of Amazon Studios and Legendary Television.
+Nerdist is a subsidiary of Legendary Digital Networks.